Man: the Blazing Paradox

 The Men of Aran Proper are those who occupy the flat and fertile coastline that stretches from Ayara Uchu to the Wieldard Savanna.
 They are a dark-skinned people with narrow eyes.
 They are a somewhat short and hairy people with broad heads.
 The Men of Aran Proper have had a culture and history of seafaring and war.
 Though, in regards to their culture of war, they do not do so much battling today.
 They are also a deeply religious people and are wont to building large stone temples.

-The Penku-Enkra men are those hardy and ingenious people who live in the mountainous regions of Kilae to the west and to the south.
+The Peku-Enkra men are those hardy and ingenious people who live in the mountainous regions of Kilae to the west and to the south.
 For much of history, they built mighty empires in the most inhospitable of environments.
 Their unity and kindness to each other are not to be understated.
 Their ferocity in battle, especially in defense of their homes, is admirable.
 They are a short, barrel-chested people with narrow eyes.
 Their skin can be dark or fair.

 The Men of Xakapu are men who live in the vast jungle environments of Kilae.
 While they are not a unified people and are a diverse set, they are categorized as Men of Xakapu simply because they live in the jungle.
 They are short, hairy, and dark-skinned.
-Many of their eyes are of an exotic color, shining either silver or golden.
+Many of their eyes are of an exotic color, shining either silver or gold.
 They are a superstitious and violent people who have not been brought fully under the control of the Empire of Kilae.

 Life beget of Fire and Water